shrutiujlan/Data-Visualization-Portfolio/critique-by-design.md

 #### Patterns in Feedback:
 1. Both interviewees correctly understood the visualization as a cost comparison of protein sources per 20g, which shows that your design is effective in communicating the primary message.
 2. They identified the indended audience correctly
 3. Both interviewees mentioned some issues with the color.
-The first interviewer mentioned that the colors aren't as aesthetically pleasing, and the second interviewer mentioned that colors arent distinct enough for each food category.
+The first interviewer mentioned that the colors aren't as aesthetically pleasing or too bright, and the second interviewer mentioned that colors arent distinct enough for each food category.
-Title:
 4. The second interviewer mentioned the title could be more engaging
 #### Learnings from feedback
-1. Colors plays a major rolein the interpretation of the dara in virtualization.
+1. Colors play a major role in the interpretation of the data in virtualization, they can also impact where the viewer will focus first
-2. Title helps alot in giving context to the viewers
+2. Title helps a lot in giving context to the viewers
 #### Updated Design Changes for Final Redesign:
 Color Palette Consistency: Interview 1 mentioned that the colors should be of the same tint or shade for a more pleasing visual experience, I will try to use colors from the color palettes defined by Tableau.
 Additionally, Interview 2 mentioned that the vegetarian bars look too similar to vegan bars.
 I’ll use a more distinct color scheme where each category (vegan - green, vegetarian - yellow, non-vegetarian - brown/red) to ensure it has clear differentiation but is cohesive in terms of style.
 Catchier Title: Instead of the current descriptive title, I’ll try something more eye-catching like "How Much Does 20g of Protein Really Cost?"
 This makes the chart more inviting and engaging and also tells a story.